A nifty little trick to impress your co-workers or cat

 - To hide your Push Video Wallpapers window from view, you can minimize it.
-You can also add it as a system tray icon (hiding it to the notifications area in your taskbar) by clicking Settings > Basic > System Tray Icon.
+You can also add it as a system tray icon (hiding it in the notifications area in your taskbar) by clicking Settings > Basic > System Tray Icon.

 Push Video Wallpapers is a great, free option to turn any video or GIF into a playlist to use for video wallpapers.
 The only limitation for free users is a regular reminder asking you to upgrade, which costs around $10 for a single license.

-Using The Desktop Live Wallpapers App
+Set a Video background with the Desktop Live Wallpapers App

 - Once installed, Desktop Live Wallpapers will appear as a system tray icon in the notifications area of your taskbar.
-Double-click on this icon to access the settings menu.
+Double-click this icon to access the settings menu.

 - You’ll need to add a folder that Desktop Live Wallpapers can monitor for videos.
 To add a video folder, click the Add Folder button.